Caveman07/Ceasar_cipher_sinatra/README.md

 ## Ceasar cipher on sinatra
 Cesar cipher message encryption on sinatra framework.
-Simply type the message and the key and receive encrypted message.
+Simply type the message and a key and receive encrypted message.
 ## Heroku deployment
 Access app on heroku: https://peaceful-woodland-77532.herokuapp.com/